Clinical Trial of New HIV Vaccine Suggests That 97% Of Participants That Got It Developed the Desired Antibodies

 New research

-The vaccine was developed by Scripps Research in San Diego and it is currently in phase one of the clinical trials.
+The vaccine was developed by Scripps Research in San Diego, and it is currently in phase one of the clinical trials.
 The research team has tested the vaccine in 48 people in the first phase.
-This trial and first results evoked excitement in the eye of the public and even more, interest arose after the announcement that Scripps is partnering with Moderna to develop the mRNA version of the HIV vaccine.
-Researchers believe this could bring the vaccine to the broad public faster and make it more accessible.
+This trial and the first results evoked excitement in the eyes of the public, and even more, interest arose after the announcement that Scripps is partnering with Moderna to develop the mRNA version of the HIV vaccine.
+Researchers believe this could bring the vaccine to the broader public faster and make it more accessible.

 HIV vaccine development

 Research regarding the HIV vaccine started shortly after the discovery of the virus responsible for AIDS in the 1980s.
-Unfortunately, the research has not shown much success and the results have not been promising.
-A previous study published in 2009 used a two-vaccine combination and the results showed a reduction in infection by 31%, which is not enough to submit for approval.
+Unfortunately, the research has not shown much success, and the results have not been promising.
+A previous study published in 2009 used a two-vaccine combination, and the results showed a reduction in infection by 31%, which is not enough to submit for approval.
 However, the scientist continued to learn about what works and what does not to create a more efficient combination.
-When a follow-up study was conducted, it was concluded that protecting effects weakened after one year.
+When a follow-up study was conducted, it was concluded that protective effects weakened after one year.

 Research challenges